discos/doc/user/noto/Setup.rst

 bandwidth and the band starting frequency are recorded in the output files (see :ref:`EN_Appendix-C-Output-files`).

-.. admonition:: WARNING:

-    * Values reported in the above table might be subject to revision in the next release of this manual.
+(1) For this setup, the FITS file will **NOT** report the actual values relative to frequency and bandwidth, as the present ESCS release does not take into account the different conversion taking place for this receiver.

 Logfile
 =======